GeoCoDA: Recognizing and Validating Structural Processes in Geochemical Data. A Workflow on Compositional Data Analysis in Lithogeochemistry: Acknowledgements

 Based on assigning the clusters to the most frequent phase group, the assignment is 70.0\% successful (189 out of 270 assignments, but no assignment to Pense or lJF groups).

-The next table below shows the results of hierarchical clustering of the same samples, using the chi-square distances in correspondence analysis, and cross-tabulating the five-cluster solution with the five Kimberlite phase groups.
+Table \ref{CrossTable6} shows the results of hierarchical clustering of the same samples, using the chi-square distances in correspondence analysis, and cross-tabulating the five-cluster solution with the five kimberlite phase groups.

-Based on assigning the clusters to the most frequent phase group, the assignment is 70.4\% successful (190 out of 270 assignments, but no assignment to Pense or lJF groups).
-If the fourth-root transform is applied to the compositions, as described at the end of Section 3.3 (see Figure \ref{BiplotCA}), then the percentage rises to 73.0\% (197 out of 270), again with no assignments to Pense and lJF.
+Based on assigning the clusters to the most frequent phase group, the assignment is 70.4\% successful (190 out of 270 assignments, but again no assignment to Pense or lJF groups).
+If the fourth-root transform is applied to the compositions, as described in Section S7 (see Figure \ref{BiplotCA}), then the percentage rises to 73.0\% (197 out of 270), again with no assignments to Pense and lJF.

+In summary, for the ALR distances there are 70.0\% correct assignments, and for chi-square distances 70.4\% (without power transform) and 74.0\% (with power transform) correct assignments .
+These three clusterings all improve on the regular logratio distance clustering, and they also assign kimberlite phase eJF more correctly.

-\textbf{ S5.
+\textbf{ S6.
 Procrustes correlations for all ALR transformations}

-\textbf{ S6.
+\textbf{ S7.
 Correspondence analysis of power-transformed compositions}

+There is a long history of correspondence analysis being used to analyse geochemical data -- see, for example, \cite{David:73,David:77, Grunsky:86}.
+CA weights the elements proportionally to their mean values, so that the major elements will play a stronger role in the analysis.
+This means that CA is actually analogous to weighted logratio analysis, where the CLRs are weighted by these respective means \citep{Greenacre:10a, GreenacreLewi:09}.
+The contribution of each element to the total weighted variance in CA, called inertia, can be measured: it turns out that, in our earlier terminology, element Ca contains 59.0\% of the total inertia, and would thus dominate the CA, which is an analysis designed to be inertia-explaining.